servicetitan/Stl.Fusion/tutorial/Part02.md

 one is called "dependent", and the used one is called a "dependency".

 The following rules apply:
-* Once a dependency ("used") result gets invalidated, all the computed instances that depend on it (directly and indirectly) are invalidated as well.
+* Once a dependency ("used" instance) gets invalidated, all the computed instances that depend on it (directly and indirectly) are invalidated as well.
-  This happens synchronously right when you call `dependency.Invalidate()`.
+  This happens *synchronously* right when you call `dependency.Invalidate()`.
-* Once a dependent computation is computed, it triggers computation of all its dependencies (unless they are already computing or computed, i.e. their most recently produced `IComputed` instance is not in `Invalidated` state).
+* Once a dependent instance gets (re)computed, it triggers computation of all its dependencies (unless they are already computing or computed, i.e. their most recently produced `IComputed` instance is not in `Invalidated` state).